Data-Sci-2022/Conspiracy-Langauge-Analysis/final_report.md

 the repo had to be cloned to remove the oversized files from the commit history.
 Mastering version control and good data habits was a major stepping stone throughout this project.
-In addition, the excellent work that LOCO corpus’s authors have done was something of a double-edged sword.
+In addition, the excellent work that the LOCO corpus’s authors have done was something of a double-edged sword.
 Because the authors annotated the corpus so extensively and explored it from many angles and with many methods, it made it challenging to figure out how to add value to the data through my own